 Reducing the amount of disposable plastic we use each day is good for the environment and can be helpful for our budgets.
-Reusable water bottles have become a nearly must-have accessory everywhere and reusable straws are gaining in popularity.
+Reusable water bottles have become a nearly must-have accessory and reusable straws are gaining in popularity.
 The one thing they don't offer is the convenience of use and toss disposable plastics.
-You really should wash reusable bottles and straws after every use.
-There are bacteria and fungi lurking in there!

 How to Clean Reusable Straws

 You can find reusable straws made from glass, stainless steel, silicone, bamboo, and reed.
 Each offers a unique look and mouth-feel.
 The straws come in various sizes to accommodate chunky smoothies to clear liquids; some are straight, some collapse, others have a bend that can be more troublesome to keep clean.
-Most come in cases or pouches to tuck in a purse or backpack (more about that later) and many are sold with a slender, teeny-bristled brush to help you clean them (hint, hint).
+Most come in cases or pouches to tuck in a purse or backpack.

 When you finish with a reusable straw while you're on-the-go, the best thing you can do is give it a "rinse" by sipping some plain water or holding it under a running water faucet.
 It will still need thorough cleaning when you get home.